-The proponents of the Circular Letter in question claim that wage by agreement is better off compare to worse off no work no pay (Article 93 (1) of Labour Act No. 13 of 2003).
-Then again, the no work no pay concept in the National Labour Regulations applies when worker did not come to work because of their negligence.
-With the issuance of the Decree of the Head of the National Disaster Management Agency regarding movement restriction to the suppression and control of Covid-19 infection, negligence element is not met.
+The proponents of this type of regulation likely claimed that wage by agreement is better off than the worse off no work no pay (Article 93 paragraph (1) of the amended Labour Act No. 13 of 2003).
+Then again, the no work no pay concept in the National Labour Regulations applies when the worker did not come to work because of their negligence.
+With the issuance of the Decree of the Head of the National Disaster Management Agency regarding movement restriction to the suppression and control of Covid-19 infection, the negligence element is not met.

-What about the negligence element implied in the Labour Act No. 13 of 2003 which annulled the concept of no work yes pay in situation when workers are ready to work but employers could not provide work because of preventable reasons?
+What about the negligence element implied in the Labour Act No. 13 of 2003, which annulled the concept of no work yes pay in the situation when workers are ready to work, but employers could not provide work because of preventable reasons?
 In the case of the global pandemic status of Covid-19, the employer negligence element is not met either.
-Thus, at face value it could be argued that the freedom of contract principle is used in determining worker’s wage in this unpreventable situation.
+Thus, at face value, it could be argued that the freedom of contract principle is used in determining worker’s wages in this unpreventable situation.

 This assertion, however, has one major flaw.
 Freedom of contract as stipulated in Article 1338 of the Civil Code comes with its legal conditions.
-One of the conditions stipulate by Article 1320 of the Civil Code is a permissible cause.
-According to Article 1337 of the Civil Code, a permissible cause is construed as the contents of the agreement are not prohibited by law or do not conflict with decency or public order.
-If we comeback to Article 92 of the Labour Act No. 13 of 2003 stipulates wage arrangements determined by an agreement between employer and workers or trade unions must not be lower than the wage provisions stipulated in the applicable laws and regulations; any agreement between employers and workers on wage arrangement during the Covid-19 movement restriction which amount likely lower than the wage provisions stipulated in the applicable laws and regulations has no legal value or void.
+One of the conditions specified by Article 1320 of the Civil Code is a permissible cause.
+According to Article 1337 of the Civil Code, a permissible cause is construed as what is agreed upon must not conflict with the law or provide less protection.
+Thus, any agreement between employers and workers on wage arrangement during the Covid-19 pandemic which amount likely lower than the wage provisions stipulated in the applicable laws and regulations has no legal value or void.

 Circling back to the labour law reforms discourse.
-It is worth to consider as fundamentally labour regulations a derivative of contract law and force majeur is a principle of contract law, to have National Labour Regulations adopting force majeure doctrine-a convenient “label” used to refer to clauses which relieve a party from performance of its contractual obligations where that performance is impacted by events outside their control.
-Thus, in the event of force majeur such as the Covid-19 global pandemic the convenient principle in question can be used as a relieve argument to delay, withhold or reduce statutory rights and allows employers and workers negotiate and agreed on new terms.
-This adoption of force majeur principle into the National Labour Regulations should also accompanied by reform of the national welfare system as safety net replacement in uncertain times which negatively impacting both businesses and workers.
+It is worth considering as fundamentally labour regulations a derivative of contract law and force majeur is a principle of contract law, to have National Labour Regulations adopting force majeure doctrine-a convenient “label” used to refer to clauses which relieve a party from performance of its contractual obligations where events outside their control impact that performance.
+Thus, in the event of force majeur such as the Covid-19 global Pandemic the convenient principle in question can be used as a relief argument to delay, withhold or reduce statutory rights and allows employers and workers to negotiate and agreed on new terms.
+This adoption of the force majeur principle into the National Labour Regulations should also be accompanied by reform of the national welfare system as a safety net replacement in uncertain times, which negatively affecting both businesses and workers.